-A Brain stem injury can occur via blunt force trauma to the brain no matter the age at onset.
-A head injury can result from a substantial handicap to the individual who sustained the brain injury and may trigger numerous types of cognitive impairments like lack of focus, memory or other motor-neurological disorders such as ataxiaALS, Spinal muscular atrophy or Parkinson’s Disease.
-A brain stem injury may also consist of any damage that’s vascular by nature and not by blunt force trauma event that directly caused or instigated the intracranial injury.
+A Brain stem injury can occur via blunt force trauma to the brain, no matter the age at onset.
+A head injury can result in a substantial handicap to the individual who sustained the brain injury and may trigger numerous types of cognitive impairments, such as lack of focus, memory, or other motor-neurological disorders, such as ataxia, ALS, Spinal muscular atrophy, PSP or Parkinson’s Disease.
+A brain stem injury may also consist of any damage that’s vascular by nature and not by a blunt force trauma event that directly caused or instigated the intracranial Injury.

 Etiology of Traumatic Brain Injury

-Modern treatment options for head injuries are usually divided into two types, closed head injuries, and penetrating head injuries.
-Overlap for the two types does exist, and closed head injurytraumatic brain Injuries treatments can be further segmented into mild, moderate, or severe/traumatic head injuries.
-A neurological injury is dissimilar from a traumatic brain injury (TBI) or stroke because an exterior force injures the brain in a damaging violent manner.
-TBI is an injury in the brain which is brought about by some the traumatic influence.
-TBI and brain damage can be caused by blows to the head (severe head trauma,) cerebral trauma, cranial penetration, or even violent trembling.
-Depending on the cause and severity of the trauma, the brain damage can be classified as serious, moderate or mild and damage from neurodegeneration can include, glial cells, neurons, endothelial cells, and Axonal Degeneration.
+treatments can be further segmented into mild, moderate, or severe/traumatic head injuries.
+A neurological injury is dissimilar from a traumatic brain injury (TBI) or stroke because an exterior force injures the brain in a damaging, violent manner.
+TBI is an injury to the brain caused by a traumatic event.
+TBI and brain damage can be caused by blows to the head (severe head trauma), cerebral trauma, cranial penetration, or even violent trembling.
+Depending on the cause and severity of the trauma, brain damage can be classified as severe, moderate, or mild, and damage from neurodegeneration can include glial cells, neurons, endothelial cells, and Axonal Degeneration.
 [1]

 Classifications of Traumatic Brain Injuries (TBI)

-A TBI occurs after damage to the brain from external forces such as Impacts, rapid deceleration or acceleration, blast GlasgowComaScalewaves, or blunt force trauma.
-After such an incident, overall neurological impairment can be temporary or permanent depending on the severity of blunt force trauma to the head.
-The focus of this article will be to understand the signs, symptoms, and new treatment options for traumatic head injuries that occur after birth only.
-There are currently two subsets brain damage, including traumatic and non-traumatic (non-penetrating) brain injuries resulting from exposure to toxins, brain stroke, or viral infections.
+waves, or blunt force trauma.
+After such an incident, overall neurological impairment can be temporary or permanent, depending on the severity of blunt force trauma to the head.
+The focus of this article will be to understand the signs, symptoms, and new treatment options for traumatic head injuries that occur after birth, especially those following traumatic brain injury.
+There are currently two subsets of brain damage, including traumatic and non-traumatic (non-penetrating) brain injuries resulting from exposure to toxins, brain stroke, or viral infections.
 Most brain injuries are classified as either neurotrauma or central nervous system injuries that can affect cell signaling and neurotransmitters, which can lead to other neurodegenerative conditions like dementia.
-Recent medical studies also indicate that inflammatory and autoimmune processes are major factors process that lead patients from TBI events to eventual permanent loss of cognitive capabilities.
+Recent medical studies also indicate that inflammatory responses following traumatic brain injury and autoimmune processes are significant factors that lead patients from TBI events to eventual permanent loss of cognitive capabilities.

 Glasgow Coma Scale – GCS

-Stem Cells used in Cases with Anoxic Brain Damage
+Stem Cells Used in Cases with Anoxic Brain Damage

 Initial symptoms and signs of the TBI could consist of: